 If you have been subject to unlawful deductions of wages, your contract has been breached or changed and you wish to work under protest, then you should consider raising a grievance if informal efforts, such as raising the issue with your line manager, have failed.

-If you have been the victim of harassment or illegal or unlawful behaviour, it is usually best to raise a formal grievance as these are serious issues which your employer needs to be aware of, especially if you wish to remain in employment.
+If you have been the victim of harassment or illegal or unlawful behaviour, it is usually best to raise a formal grievance as these are serious issues that your employer needs to be aware of, especially if you wish to remain in employment.

-This not only makes your employer aware of the issue, but also can afford you protection from victimisation and also, in some circumstances, from unfair dismissal.
+This not only makes your employer aware of the issue but also can afford you protection from victimisation and also, in some circumstances, from unfair dismissal.